 ANYWAY, I’m very chatty today.
 Mel’s out of town and I haven’t talked to another adult in 3 days.

-Let’s talk about this pie, mmkay?
+Let’s talk about this Chocolate Chip Cookie Pudding Pie, mmkay?
 (FINALLY, they say.)

 So this pie is really, really easy to make.
 It’s loaded with chocolate chip cookies!
 And pudding!
 And whipped cream!
 So…totally low in fat and calories.
 (Although, I bet you could make this sugar-free with a few simple modifications!)

 The base of this pie is a chocolate chip cookie.
 I suppose you could use your own, but I’m lazy.
 I’m all about getting help from my favorite aisle: the cookie aisle.
 I used a generic Crunchy Chips Ahoy cookie in this recipe.
 And because I know you love it so much, I did some cookie math for you.